DMFT-evolution/DYNAMITE/docs/howto/generate-grids.md

 # Generate interpolation grids and metadata

-This how-to walks you through generating the θ/ϕ grids, integration weights, positional maps, and interpolation metadata used by DMFE.
+This how-to walks you through generating the θ/ϕ grids, integration weights, positional maps, and interpolation metadata used by DYNAMITE.

 ## TL;DR